AnanthaRajuC/Reserved-Key-Words-list-of-various-programming-languages/README.md

-# Reserved Key Words list of various programming languages
+# "Reserved Key Words" list of various programming languages
 In a computer language, a reserved word (also known as a reserved identifier) is a word that cannot be used as an identifier, such as the name of a variable, function, or label – it is "reserved from use".

 - Database's